 Ten Ministers in the Southern Region Governing Council took their oath of office in Khartoum on Thursday (20 December).

-Ten Ministers in the Southern Region Governing Council took their oath of office in Khartoum on Thursday (20 December).
+Background: Ten Ministers in the Southern Region Governing Council took their oath of office in Khartoum on Thursday (20 December).
 The Council is the Keystone of the self government granted to the predominantly Christian southern part of Sudan.

 Self-government was granted last year by President Jaafar El-Nimeiry after sixteen years of civil strife had ended in the racially-divided country.
 President Nimeiry was present at Thursday's ceremony at the People's Palace.
 Five days before, he had formally accepted the election of Mr. Abil Alier as the President of the Southern Region Governing Council.